Asiago (pronounced "a-zhee-AH-go") is a type of Italian cheese made from whole cow's milk.

 Depending on how long it is aged, Asiago cheese can have different flavors and textures.
 Fresh Asiago has a smooth texture, mild flavor and white color.
-When aged at least six months, Asiago cheese is crumbly in texture, has a more pungent flavor and is a light yellow color.
+When aged at least six months, it's crumbly in texture, has a more pungent flavor and is a light yellow color.

 Fresh Asiago cheese can be used for making sandwiches or served with crackers.
-Aged Asiago is usually grated and can be used in cooking and making sauces.
+When aged, it's usually grated and can be used in cooking and making sauces.
 Aged Asiago cheese resembles Parmesan cheese in flavor.